djt3/tuitube/README.md

 https://gitlab.com/djt3/tuitube

 ## Dependancies:
-- mpv (can be changed in config.h)
+- mpv (can be changed in config.h) (mpv MUST be built with "luajit", else check the comments in config.h)
 - curlpp

 ## What's working: